-- Heat up the oil in a large frying pan or wok and add the onions.
-Cook at high heat stirring every 3-4 minutes until they begin to show a light brown color (approximately 20-30 minutes).
+Heat the oil in a large frying pan or wok and add the onions.
+Cook at high heat stirring every 3 to 4 minutes until they begin to show a light brown color, 20 to 30 minutes.
 They will sweat and begin to reduce in volume.

-- Turn the heat down to medium and continue cooking while stirring frequently until they are a dark golden brown.
-They will considerably reduce in volume (20-30 more minutes).
+Turn the heat down to medium and continue cooking while stirring frequently until they are a dark golden brown.
+They will considerably reduce in volume, 20 to 30 minutes more.
 If they stick to the bottom of the pan, add a tablespoon or two more of oil.

-- Make a caramelized onion purée by adding to a food processor & pulsing until smooth.
+Make a caramelized onion purée by adding to a food processor and pulsing until smooth.